GPRSBirkbeck/BarrowsTodoApp/README.md

       5. Review threading - happy.
       6. How's my unidirectional data flow?
 Good.
       7. Check out the AppNavHost one more time.
 Check!
       8. Check out my use of todo vs. To-do vs Todo naming conventions - I imagine there will be a case or two where these aren't aligned.
+Check!
       9. Think about renaming it all to task - not Todo - as this might be simpler - have a think.
+No - the brief says Todo so I'm matching that.
    3. Think about the domain layer one more time
    4. review gradle - do I have any unneeded dependencies?
    5. Add instructions on how to use this app into this README (also check for punctuation - I don't care if I end lines with dots, just make it consistent).